-Bayer AG's art collection include some 5,500 paintings, drawings, prints and sculptures from the 20th century - including works by Max Beckmann, Sam Francis and Gerhard Richter.
+Bayer AG's art collection include some 5,500 paintings, drawings, prints and sculptures from the 20th and 21st centuries - including works by Max Beckmann, Sam Francis and Gerhard Richter.
 This gallery provides insights into the Bayer Collection.

 In her works Johanna Reich combines new visual media with painting or sculpture.
 Her video works are characterised by a strongly media-reflexive component.
 In terms of content, she questions social and existential themes such as identity, negation, dematerialisation or truth.

 The video work "Virgins Land" shows the artist on an empty beach.
 She holds a golden life blanket like a flag in the wind.
 The reduction of the pictorial components creates space for various associations.
 The rescue blanket can make the difference between life and death for refugees; as a golden surface in the picture it traditionally refers to material treasure as well as to a supernatural reality.
 While in some of her earlier videos Johanna Reich appears intentionally androgynous through neutral clothing with hooded tops, here she is consciously recognizable as a female protagonist - a feminine look into the past, present and future.

 Johanna Reich (* 1977) lives and works in Cologne.
 After studying at the Academy of Fine Arts in Münster, she went on to study with Wim Wenders at the Hamburg Academy of Fine Arts and completed postgraduate studies at the Academy of Media Arts in Cologne.
 Her works are shown in international solo and group exhibitions.
 Among many other awards, she received the Women's Culture Prize of the LVR in 2017.